FoilDiff: A Hybrid Transformer Backbone for Diffusion-based Modelling of 2D Airfoil Flow Fields: Introduction

 \section{Introduction}

 The accurate and efficient prediction of flow fields across airfoils is crucial for advancing aerodynamic design methodologies of many engineering systems.
 Computational Fluid Dynamics (CFD) techniques, particularly those based on Reynolds-averaged Navier-Stokes (RANS) equations, are currently used to model flow behaviour \cite{5MATYUSHENKO201715}.
-However, the numerical complexity of these equations necessitate computationally expensive simulations, making them a bottleneck in iterative design and optimization processes.
+However, the numerical complexity of these equations necessitates computationally expensive simulations, making them a bottleneck in iterative design and optimisation processes.
 As a result, surrogate modelling approaches have gained traction as an effective means to balance computational efficiency and predictive accuracy.
 Deep learning approaches have demonstrated significant promise in approximating RANS solutions across a wide range of flow conditions \cite{Bruni2023,Thuerey2018,GuoCNN}.
 Diffusion models are a class of generative models that have been used more recently in flow field predictions, as an alternative to more established deep learning surrogate modelling methodologies, such as Convolutional Neural Networks (CNNs) and standalone U-Net models \cite{gefan2023denoisingdiffusionmodelfluid, hu2024generativepredictionflowfield, Liu2023}.
+Diffusion models for airfoil flow field prediction, while demonstrating strong generative capability, often require exceptionally lengthy training runs in the tens of millions of iterations or the training of additional models \cite{Liu2023, xiang2024aeroditdiffusiontransformersreynoldsaveraged}.
+This substantial computational demand presents a major bottleneck, underscoring the need for more efficient training strategies or model architectures to make diffusion-based surrogates more practically viable for aerodynamic design workflows.